hindu-comm/mail_stream_advaita-l/2017/07/Debunking_Drishti-Sr/293__Praveen_R._Bhat.md

 > A : But SDV does not face the same inconvenience.
 It is consistent.
 >
-​Nor does DSV.
+Nor does DSV.
 If not, SDV doesn't either. shuShka tarka can prove anything, hence it should be guided by tradition.
-​

-​

 > A : I don't think I need to have a qualification to pose a simple
 > question.
 My question can be regarded as silly, unwarranted or too stupid,
 > anything.
 But qualification does not matter.
 >
-​Yes, if its a question.
-"Why did he write?"​
+Yes, if its a question.
+"Why did he write?"

-​would have been a question.
-"What was the need for him to write which led to dualists popping up!"​ is a rhetoric.
+would have been a question.
+"What was the need for him to write which led to dualists popping up!" is a rhetoric.
 So qualification matters immensely.

 The Vedas declare : Even if a child speaks the truth, it should be
 > regarded.
 >
-​Which Veda?
-There is a subhAShita that says that युक्तियुक्तं वचो ग्राह्यं बालादपि ​शुकादपि। Please note the word yuktiyuktam.
+Which Veda?
+There is a subhAShita that says that युक्तियुक्तं वचो ग्राह्यं बालादपि शुकादपि। Please note the word yuktiyuktam.
 A child may speak the truth without knowing the logic, but it should fit into logic.
 However, you are using shuShkatarka, logic as used by non-traditionalists to prove something is logically established and accepted in the tradition already.